j-rosas/mdef/docs/seminars/01-Bootcamp.md

 **Skills:Mix with different disciplines, learn tools **Knowledge: how to apply this info to projects, authors, extrapolate info.
 **Attitude:**Explore, discus, colaborative, debate approach, reflective, ideate.

+To continue exploring, is necessary to make things!!
+The task is to just make an experiment, as simple as posible, related to the subject.